In September 2014 the primary school curriculum changed. Please follow the link to read the 2014 National Curriculum in full.

 - Internet safety – will continue to be taught in primary schools

 - Currently not statutory, a modern foreign language will be mandatory in KS2 (at Sandling we primarily teach French to KS2)

 - Children will be expected to master basic grammar and accurate pronunciation and to converse, present, read and write in the language

 Sandling Primary will deliver a broad and balanced curriculum in a welcoming, stimulating and secure environment.
 A variety of teaching and learning styles and strategies are used to provide opportunities for all children to learn and achieve, and to promote their spiritual, moral, social and cultural development preparing them for the opportunities, responsibilities and experiences of life.

 Importance is placed on both academic and social skills to encourage children to become active learners and responsible members of the community.
 Children will have opportunities to participate in individual, group and whole class activities with an emphasis on the learning being interesting, meaningful and relevant to the child.
 This is enhanced through both practical experiences and educational visits.

 The curriculum is well resourced and supported by visitors to the school.
 One of our most valued resources is the time given by parents to support children’s learning, both in school and at home.

-For more detail on the curriculum topics being studied in each class please refer to the class newsletters section of the website.
+Details of the curriculum topics being studied in each class are included in the class newsletters.